Updated January 2023

 1. Mediators Offer a welcome alternative to litigation

 Mediation is voluntary, confidential, and typically much faster than resolving conflict through the courts.
-Clients get to choose the time and meeting place, and the mediator works hard to diffuse tensions and ensure everyone has the chance to be heard.
+Clients get to choose the time and meeting place, and the mediator works hard to defuse tensions and ensure everyone has the chance to be heard.

-Mediators dig below the surface, and deal with the underlying emotions, grievances, and root causes that drive conflict.
+Mediators dig below the surface and deal with the underlying emotions, grievances, and root causes that drive conflict.
 The experience can be cathartic for participants.
 In many cases, parties leave with better communication skills and improved working relationships.

 The same cannot necessarily be said for litigation!

 Plus, companies and organizations are increasingly motivated to hire mediators to avoid the cost, negative publicity, and general distress caused by dragging disputes through the court.